mattorb/dotfiles/README.md

 ## Shell Enhancements
 [Fish](https://www.fishshell.com) is my shell of choice for its clean and thoughtful syntax.

-One thing I'm trying to get better at is using handy commandline shortcuts.
-As part of that I added a keybinding:
+One thing I'm trying to get better at is using handy commandline shortcuts on the CLI.

-<kbd>alt</kbd>+<kbd>k</kbd> will show commandline keyboard shortcut help in-line while in the Terminal.
+<kbd>alt</kbd>+<kbd>K</kbd> will show commandline keyboard shortcut help in-line while in the Terminal.

 It keeps the cursor in-position in the commandline even after displaying a cheat sheet.
-This means you can think 'What is that key that does x', press <kbd>alt</kbd>+<kbd>k</kbd> without losing your spot, see the help and then directly use that key all without leaving the commandline window as illustrated [here](https://mattorb.com/level-up-shortcuts-and-the-hyper-key/).
+This means you can think 'What is that key that does x', press <kbd>alt</kbd>+<kbd>K</kbd> without losing your spot, see the help and then directly use that key all without leaving the commandline window as illustrated [here](https://mattorb.com/level-up-shortcuts-and-the-hyper-key/).

 ## FZF Command line
 [FZF](https://github.com/junegunn/fzf) is a command-line fuzzy finder that enables all sorts of interesting possibilities, including a lot of the features bound to keys in the *Shell Enhancements* section above.